TDM3cvba/bb-clear-smart-fhir/README.md

 # Doctar formflow request API - [link here](https://qua-doctarwebtool.azurewebsites.net/Mederi/Doctar.Api/swagger/index.html?urls.primaryName=Public%2FV1)
 This SMART on FHIR implementation is forked from https://github.com/stfnh/bb-clear-smart-fhir.
 Its purpose is to demonstrate the flow described below.

-The current use case of the Doctar formflow request API assumes no user authentication flow between client (server) and the Doctar API ().
+The current use case of the Doctar formflow request API assumes no user authentication flow between client (server) and the Doctar API.
 The JWT token is mainly to track and identify use.

 1. Client sends data to the API endpoint.
 2. Server responds with a 201 Created and a collection of links